nomicflux/nomicflux.github.io/posts/2016-08-05-cointuitionism.markdown

 title: The co-intuitions of cointuitionism
 ---

-Look at the following image:
+Let's look at the following image:

 ![Red vs. Non-Red, Final Round](/images/basic.png)